opentrustlabs/opentrust-identity/README.md

 /api/legacy/profile
 ```

-These endpoints require that there is a __service__ client within this application that belongs to the root tenant
+These endpoints require that you create a __service__ client within this application that belongs to the root tenant
 and is configured with a scope of `legacy.user.migrate`.

 ## Getting Started